mai13drd/peass-ci-jenkins-examples/README.md

 * You will see, that a pipeline-project named *buildOnController* is configured and a build is already running.

-* If the build is finished, you can check the builds dashboard.
+* If the build is finished, you can check its dashboard.
 You will find informations about performance changes and their possibly causes.